kumbulanit/t-sql/tech company/untitled/Module 9 - Grouping and Aggregating Data/Lesson3_Filtering_Groups_with_HAVING_Beginner.md

     COUNT(*) AS EmployeeCount
 FROM Employees e
     INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
-WHERE BaseSalary > 40000           -- Filter employees first
+WHERE e.BaseSalary > 40000           -- Filter employees first
 GROUP BY d.DepartmentName
 HAVING COUNT(*) > 1            -- Then filter departments
 ORDER BY HighEarnerCount DESC;